gps1539/stock_quote/README.md

 # stock_quote
 python script for getting stock quotes from yahoo and calculating gains and losses.

-I wrote this to learn python, so expect issues and bugs.
+I wrote this to learn python, so expect bugs.
 Feedback and suggestions welcome.

 usage: stock_quote.py [-h] [--add ADD [ADD ...]] [--delete DELETE]